tomasmcguinness/dotnet-passbook/README.md

 ##Why
 The goal of this project is to build a library that can generate, sign and zip Passbook files for use with iOS 6's Passbook.

+## Requirements

+The solution requires .Net 4.5 and Visual Studio 2012.

 ##Certificates

 Before you run the PassGenerator, you need to ensure you have all the necessary certificates installed.
 There are two required.